5 Apr 2018The Most Powerful Stress Test to Determine Good Investment Property Buys!

 I would consider this unit as a good investment to look into.

-For those with bigger budget and/or higher risk appetites who want to invest in something of higher returns, properties like landed properties, conservation houses, condominiums in Orchard or even Sentosa may whet their appetites.
+For those with a bigger budget and/or higher risk appetites who want to invest in something of higher returns, properties like landed properties, conservation houses, condominiums in Orchard or even Sentosa may whet their appetites.
 Assessing these properties will require a different set of indicators.
 Using rental yield approach will not work because these are capital play vehicles and rental yield will be very low.

 Call Eugene Lee at 9748 5260 NOW to learn more tips on how to cherry pick the best investment property buys!